kyleboas/tacticsjournal.com/drafts/Draft-2023-3-10-Match-Preview-Leicester-City-vs-Chelsea-11MAR2023.md

 TOT vs LEI.jpeg

-Leicester City closely marked Tottenham man-to-man, allowing the ball to be played short out-wide to Davies.
+They closely marked Tottenham man-to-man, allowing the ball to be played short out-wide to Ben Davies.

 ![](/images/D092E181-0F6B-4764-876B-B07F1D02F0B6.jpeg)

 Untitled 28.jpeg

-Ben Davies' pass was off the mark, and center-back Wout Faes followed center-forward Harry Kane into the left half-space to make the tackle and win Leicester City the ball.
+Davies' pass was off the mark, and center-back Wout Faes followed center-forward Harry Kane into the left half-space to make the tackle and force a turnover.

 ![](/images/19D27A78-EC3C-4F2D-BE90-595C3C55B672.jpeg)